 The truth is that your perceived value to an employer is always taken in context relative to all the other people competing with you for the same position, and as the job seeker, you never have good information about all those other people.

 A well designed interview sequence looks at salary considerations the whole way through the process.
 Smart employers know that salary is far too important to be left to the very end.
-So if you have been signaling comfort level with one salary all the way through, and suddenly change your demands, your rookie negotiating tactics just make you look untrustworthy and unreliable – not the kind of person anyone wants to hire.
+So if you have been signaling comfort level with one salary all the way through, and suddenly change your demands, your negotiating tactics just make you look untrustworthy and unreliable.

 So if you want to command the highest possible salary for yourself, skip the negotiating strategies and instead focus on building your business case.
 Only two things matter in salary negotiations, market rate and the premium a top performer can command.